mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

 >[!NOTE]
 >
+>If you have any questions or need support, contact your Adobe Deliverability Consultant or your Adobe representative.

+**Useful links**

->Learn more on implementing DMARC in the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html#about){target="_blank"} to better understand the impact on email deliverability.
+* Learn more about DMARC in the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html#about){target="_blank"}
+* Learn more about guidance about these changes in the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html){target="_blank"}
+* Read out [Google Gmail announcement](https://blog.google/products/gmail/gmail-security-authentication-spam-protection/){target="_blank"}
+* Read out [Yahoo! announcement](https://blog.postmaster.yahooinc.com/post/730172167494483968/more-secure-less-spam){target="_blank"}